Is Your Laptop Overheating? Why It Happens (Even in Winter) and How to Protect It

 Does Heat Really Shorten a Laptop’s Lifespan?

-1. Battery Degradation: Lithium-ion batteries degrade faster above 40°C (104°F).
-Excess heat shortens charge cycles and cuts battery life nearly in half.
+1. Battery Degradation: Lithium-ion batteries degrade faster above about 40°C (104°F).
+Staying hot for long periods accelerates chemical aging, reduces the number of effective charge cycles, and can cut battery life nearly in half.

-2. SSD/HDD Errors: High temperatures increase the risk of read/write errors.
-In extreme cases, it can corrupt data.
-HDDs are particularly vulnerable to heat and shock.
+2. SSD/HDD Errors: Elevated temperatures increase the risk of read/write errors.
+In extreme cases, this can lead to data corruption.
+Traditional HDDs are particularly vulnerable because they also react to shock and vibration, which often occur during travel.

 Situations That Deserve Extra Caution